John Cornyn: Tenure

 In 2004, Cornyn co-founded and became the co-chairman of the U.S. Senate India Caucus.
 In December 2006, he was selected by his colleagues to join the five-person Republican Senate leadership team as Vice Chairman of the Senate Republican Conference.

-In 2005, Cornyn gained notice by connecting the Supreme Court's reluctance to hear arguments for sustaining Terri Schiavo's life with the recent murders of Judge Joan Lefkow's husband and mother as well as the courtroom murder of Judge Rowland Barnes.
+In 2005, Cornyn gained notice by connecting the Supreme Court's reluctance to hear arguments for sustaining Terri Schiavo's life with the recent murders of Judge Joan Lefkow's husband and mother, as well as the courtroom murder of Judge Rowland Barnes.
 Cornyn said: "I don't know if there is a cause-and-effect connection, but we have seen some recent episodes of courthouse violence in this country.
-I wonder whether there may be some connection between the perception in some quarters on some occasions where judges are making political decisions yet are unaccountable to the public, that it builds up and builds up and building up to the point where some people engage in violence."
+I wonder whether there may be some connection between the perception in some quarters on some occasions, where judges are making political decisions, yet are unaccountable to the public, that it builds up and builds up, and building up to the point where some people engage in violence."
 His statement and a similar one by House Majority Leader Tom DeLay were widely denounced, including by The New York Times.
-Cornyn later said that the statement was taken out of context and for that reason he regretted the statement.
+Cornyn later said that the statement was taken out of context, and for that reason, he regretted the statement.

-On May 18, 2007, Cornyn was involved in an altercation with the late Senator John McCain.
+On May 18, 2007, Cornyn was involved in a verbal altercation with Senator John McCain.
 During a meeting on immigration, McCain and Cornyn had a shouting match when Cornyn started questioning the number of judicial appeals that illegal immigrants could receive.
-McCain yelled an insult at Cornyn and said "I know more about this than anyone else in the room."
-Previously, Cornyn told McCain, "Wait a second here.
-I've been sitting in here for all of these negotiations and you just parachute in here on the last day.
+McCain responded by yelling profanity and insults at Cornyn, and followed up with the assertion, "I know more about this than anyone else in the room."
+Previously, Cornyn told McCain: "Wait a second here.
+I've been sitting in here for all of these negotiations, and you just parachute in here on the last day.
 You're out of line."